Sat, Feb 22, 2025 & Sat, Mar 1, 2025 | 7:30 pm

 Directed by Diana Wyenn

-Conducted by Steven Hofer
+Conducted by Steve F. Hofer

 In 1942, during World War II, 120,000 people of Japanese ancestry—two-thirds of whom were American citizens—were unjustly incarcerated in concentration camps within the United States.